apocalyptech/pystarboundmap/README.md

 orientations (or even variations, in most cases).
 It doesn't yet attempt to do correct color tinting or the like, either.
 What you see is what you get!

+I would, of course, be happy to accept pull requests which address any of the items on my TODO list, below -- or other features not on the TODO list -- but I'm no longer actively developing this, myself.

 Installation
 ------------